 Partnership

-A partnership is registered as a business name with multiple owners, typically two or more individuals sharing management and profit in proportions defined in a partnership agreement.
+A partnership is registered as a business name with multiple owners.
+It typically involves two or more individuals.
+They share management and profit in proportions defined in a partnership agreement.
 In a general partnership, all partners share unlimited joint and several liability.
-This means each partner is fully liable for the debts of the partnership, including debts incurred by the actions of other partners.
+This means each partner is fully liable for the partnership’s debts.
+These debts include those incurred by the actions of other partners.

-A formal, legally drafted partnership agreement is strongly recommended before registration, as this governs profit sharing, decision-making authority, and the process for admitting or removing partners.
+A formal, legally drafted partnership agreement is strongly recommended before registration.
+This document governs profit sharing and decision-making authority.
+It also outlines the process for admitting or removing partners.
 The absence of such an agreement makes commercial disputes between partners extremely difficult to resolve.

-Best for: Professional practices (solicitors, accountants, medical practitioners), family businesses, and joint ventures between two parties with a clearly defined and equal business model.
+Best for: Professional practices include solicitors, accountants, and medical practitioners.
+They also include family businesses.
+Additionally, joint ventures occur between two parties with a clearly defined and equal business model.

 Requirements for CAC Registration in Nigeria